sound-affairs/sound-affairs.github.io/_projects/2_lecture_schulze.md

 #### Abstract
 __What Are Sound Studies?: A Brief Introduction to a Very Young and a Very Old Field of Research__ <br>
 Sound Studies is a very young and diverse field of research with a long prehistory.
-Since at least the 1970s, arBsts and scholars have been proposing ways to understand contemporary and historical modes of listening, the emergence of new listening devices, and how communiBes gather around sound experiences.
-This talk will provide a basic introducBon to the more recent history of the field since 2004.
+Since at least the 1970s, artists and scholars have been proposing ways to understand contemporary and historical modes of listening, the emergence of new listening devices, and how communities gather around sound experiences.
+This talk will provide a basic introduction to the more recent history of the field since 2004.
 It will also look at current developments in the 2020s to decolonize sound studies and investigate aural diversity.
 Finally, the talk will focus on examples of vernacular media culture that document how the cultural study of sound allows us to